Mud Kitchens Preschoolers will Love

-There have been so many fabulous mud kitchens shared in our Pre-K Fun Facebook group over the last few years.
+There have been so many fabulous mud kitchens for preschoolers shared by our members and readers over the last few years.

 Mud kitchens provide Children the opportunity to explore nature through dramatic play.
 They provide children with sensory experiences, opportunities to cooperate with others, as well as many new ways to explore language.

 Mud kitchens can be made from a variety of recycled materials, and can be as elaborate or as simple as you want.
 Don't pass up the opportunity to stock them with real cooking utensils, pots, and pans.